raspibolt/raspibolt/zeus.md

 * Now that we've proven the integrity of the downloaded APK, install Zeus by double-clicking on the APK file.

 * Once the installation is finished, quit and delete all the APK file, it is not needed anymore.
+You could also uninstall Hash Droid.

 #### On iOS